Expatriate, detached employee or impatriate in France: 2026 decision matrix

 Control Points to Document#

-- Residence country, work country, duration and presence pattern.
+- Planned residence country, real work country, total duration and detailed day-by-day presence calendar attached to the HR file.

 Operational Example#